-Master of Arts alumna Kaitlyn Kline is a social media coordinator at Smith Brothers Agency.
+Master of Arts alumna Sarah Skirpan is a media strategist at Dick Jones Communications.
 Learn more: graduates offer insight on master's degree programs at Point Park.

 Pursue a Master's in Journalism and Mass Communication in Downtown Pittsburgh

 The Master of Arts in Journalism and Mass Communication program is tailored to fit your career goals.
 The School of Communication now offers you four options: the journalism track, professional track, thesis track and the Master of Arts/M.B.A.